 Today, Alfred Gilbey's great-great-great-grandson, Tom Gilbey, continues the family tradition of selling wine through his company ‘The Vintner' (www.thevintner.com).

 Gilbey's gin is today made for Diageo by Beam Inc. (of Jim Beam fame).

 The copper gin still, once part of the nearby Gilbey gin distillery, can now be found in the gardens of Harlow Museum.

-We are looking to open the distillery for The Only Way Is Gin in or around Harlow as soon as premises can be found.
-Follow our progress with this on our socials @theonlywayisgin It has been fascinating speaking to many people who used to work at Gilbey's in the town.
+We are looking to open the distillery for The Only Way Is Spirits in or around Harlow as soon as premises can be found.
+Follow our progress with this on our socials @theonlywayisgin It has been fascinating speaking to many people who used to work at Gilbey's and exploring the link Harlow has to the history of gin.
 They all speak so animatedly and fondly of their time there.
 We would love to hear more of your stories about the iconic gin company in our town of Harlow.
 Get in touch by emailing firstname.lastname@example.org